 Part of this utter fear I think is fuelled by self doubt.
 Are we good enough to be the parents he needs, are we capable enough?
 We love him tons is that enough.
 This is a whole different parenting ball game.
 We talked for a bit about how we felt but to be honest I cannot remember what was said.
 We left with a pile of literature on help groups and activity sessions.
 Buckled Reilly into his car seat as we always did and sat in silence for a bit.

 The fear was real, I cannot stress that enough because it is genuine fear of the unknown.
 NOBODY wants their child to struggle, they want the ‘norm’ because its easier; they go to the local school around the corner for nursery and leave to go to high school at the end of year 6 and jump the school bus with their pals while Mam and Dad can just crack on and go to work, easy life.

 We came home and told his brothers of his diagnosis.
 It made no difference to them whatsoever.
 They already knew.
 Everybody knew.

 I should mention prior to this meeting reports were submitted to help with his diagnosis by his nursery, health visitor, speech & language, education psychologists, health visitors and portage.
 All unanimous in their verdict.
 It took approximately 2 years to get it and the equivalent of the encyclopedia britannica in paperwork.
 We are lucky, some families are fighting to get a diagnosis years down the line, it can feel like looking for the holy grail at times.
 It is hard and in most cases you must fight for help every step of the way, be vocal and keep at them.
 If you don’t shout you won’t be heard.

 So that’s it.
 That was diagnosis day.
-It was heartbreaking but it has opened new doors for us and enabled us to plan for Reilly’s education (little did we know that came with a fight too).
+It threw a major curve ball but it has opened a few doors for us and enabled us to very roughly sketch plans for Reilly’s education (little did we know that came with a fight too).